-Pursuant to the Jordan Consulting Agreement, discussed above under "Current Compensation Arrangements-Jordan Consulting Agreement" between the Company, Blair Jordan, the Chief Executive Officer of the Company, and Jordan Consulting, if the agreement is terminated by Jordan Consulting for "good reason", or by the Company without "just cause" (other than due to death or disability), Jordan Consulting is required to be paid, in a lump sum on the tenth day following such termination, a severance payment equal to: (i) two times the then current annualized Fee, together with all outstanding expenses and pro-rated Fee (through the date of termination); (ii) any unvested equity grant (including but not limited to options, restricted shares, RSUs and other equity incentives) will vest immediate; and (iii) two times any unpaid annual cash bonus in respect of any completed or partial fiscal year that has ended prior to the date of such termination committee, which in any case shall be no less than 50% of the Fee before being multiplied by 2; and (iv) immediate vesting of any and all equity or equity-related awards.
+Pursuant to the Jordan Consulting Agreement, discussed above under "Current Compensation Arrangements-Jordan Consulting Agreement" between the Company, Blair Jordan, the Chief Executive Officer of the Company, and Jordan Consulting, if the agreement is terminated by Jordan Consulting for "good reason", or by the Company without "just cause" (other than due to death or disability), Jordan Consulting is required to be paid, in a lump sum on the tenth day following such termination, a severance payment equal to: (i) two times the then current annualized Fee, together with all outstanding expenses and pro-rated Fee (through the date of termination); (ii) any unvested equity grant (including but not limited to options, restricted shares, RSUs and other equity incentives) will vest immediate; and (iii) two times any unpaid annual cash bonus in respect of any completed or partial fiscal year that has ended prior to the date of such termination with such amount determined based on actual performance during such fiscal year (and/or partial year, as the case may be) as determined by the compensation committee, which in any case shall be no less than 50% of the Fee before being multiplied by 2; and (iv) immediate vesting of any and all equity or equity-related awards.
 Any equity awards that vest based on various performance metrics will be vested only if such performance metrics have been met at the time of termination of service and will be determined solely by the Compensation Committee.